simgrid/simgrid/docs/source/Models.rst

 LV08 (default)
 ==============

-This model builds upon CM02 to model TCP windowing.
-It also introduces corrections factors for further realism.
+This model builds upon CM02 to model TCP windowing (see above).
+It also introduces corrections factors for further realism: latency-factor is 13.01, bandwidth-factor is 0.97 while weight-S is 20537.
 Lets consider the following platform:

 .. code-block:: xml